rizaldialbert/vhdl-semantics/README.md

 ### Installation

-You only need to install the latest version of Isabelle theorem prover, i.e. [Isabelle2019][isabelle-link] and open these theories in the theorem prover.
+You only need to install the latest version of Isabelle theorem prover, i.e. [Isabelle2020][isabelle-link] and open these theories in the theorem prover.
+Make sure also that you have the latest version of Archived of Formal Proofs (AFP) linked with your Isabelle installation.

 ### Authors